creoapp/documentation/docs/drafts/TextField.md

 ```

 ### Most important properties
-Several UI aspects can be configured in the `TextField` class but the `PROP1`, `PROP2`, and `PROP3` are the most populars to be configured.
+Several UI aspects can be configured in the `TextField` class but the `text`, `textColor`, `textAlignment` and `nextField` are the most populars to be configured.
-- `PROP1`: A PROP1 description.
-- `PROP2`: A PROP2 description.
-- `PROP3`: A PROP3 description.
+- `text`: The text displayed by the text field.
+- `textColor`: The color of the text.
+- `textAlignment`: The technique to use for aligning the text.
+- `nextField`: Configures the next field to activate, or nil if there is no next field.

 ### References
 [TextField class reference](../classes/TextField.html) contains a complete list of properties and methods that can be used to customize a `TextField` object.